The garden of Pop Vriend Seeds has a strong color pallet

 Pop Vriend Seeds

-Pop Vriend Seeds has been located on the Middenweg in Andijk for decades.
-Recently, a new building was constructed with offices and laboratories.
+Pop Vriend Seeds has been located on the Middenweg in Andijk for decades when recently, they constructed a new building with offices and laboratories.
 The site was also renovated.
-Now, the company welcomes its local employees and customers and distributors from all over the world with exuberant flowering fields.
+Now, the company welcomes its local employees, customers, and worldwide distributors with exuberant flowering fields.

 - Location: Middenweg, Andijk, Nederland